chiel/kunkels.me-backup/_includes/work_experience.md

 their latest project, [Part-up][partup], a startup that enables people to create short-term, project-based teams.

-All development for Part-up is being done in the [Meteor][meteor] framework, a fairly young JavaScript framework which takes care of both front-- and backend, as well as build tooling.
+All development for Part-up is being done in [Meteor][meteor], a fairly young JavaScript framework which takes care of both front-- and backend, as well as build tooling.

 [lifely]: https://lifely.nl/
 [partup]: https://beta.part-up.com/